KenKundert/avendesora/doc/overview.rst

 Auto Entry
 """"""""""

-You *LinuxLogin* account was provisioned with account discovery by way of the window title.
+Your *LinuxLogin* account was provisioned with account discovery by way of the window title.
 This assumes that your shell adds the currently running command to the window title.
 Most shells are configured to do this by default, or can be configured to do so, though it may take some digging on the web to find the